YourDataStories/ontology/Overall model/SPARQL queries.md

 }

-###Returns Non-Financial Decisions of a specific Public Project
+###Non-Financial Decisions of a specific Public Project
 select distinct (str(?type) as ?type1) (count(distinct ?decision) as ?count)
 from <http://yourdatastories.eu/NSRF/Diavgeia>
 where {